pjsdev/simplerpc/README.md

 ```

 #### Change Message Size

+The message size must be set before starting the server.
+This is the persistent default for the server.
+If your application needs varying message sizes, a 'message size' protocol rpc can be sent with the new value

 ```py
 from simplerpc.config import Config Config.set_message_size(256) # must be done before start() called on dispatcher
 ```

 #### Exceptions

+In `simplerpc.exceptions` there are some useful exceptions including: ArgumentTypeError, ArgumentValueError, ArgumentMissing.
+When raised from a handler of associated callbacks, will end the handle and send a failure to the client.

 ```py
 from simplerpc.exceptions import ArgumentMissing